frederic-perez/AmE-dictionary/data/dictionary.md

 __statement__
 __Staten Islander__ _n_
 __stateroom scene__ This scene (from A night at the opera), one of the most famous comedy scenes of all time, was developed with participation of silent comedy great Buster Keaton, who took inspiration from his own film, The Cameraman. :es: el camarote de los hermanos Marx
-__stateroom__ _n_ :three: A private cabin or compartment with sleeping accommodations on a ship or train. _The ocean liner "stateroom scene."_ _The spacious forward stateroom of the boat._
+__stateroom__ _n_ :four: A private cabin or compartment with sleeping accommodations on a ship or train. _The ocean liner "stateroom scene."_ _The spacious forward stateroom of the boat._
 __statesman__ :two::hammer: _The elder statesman of the group._
 __statesmen__ (notice, not 'statement')
 __statin__ _n_